 In addition to this different enemies are more prominent during certain periods of Doctor Who and long running comic book characters like Batman and Spider-Man’s existence too.

 In the Adam West series its the Joker, Penguin, The Riddler and Catwoman who are Batman’s most prominent villains.
 Of all 4 the Penguin and Catwoman are actually the two most prominent.
-The Penguin appears the most, whilst Catwoman is obviously the most famous and has the greater personal link with Batman.
+The Penguin appears the most, whilst Catwoman is the most famous from the series and has the greater personal link with Batman.

-In the DCAU the Joker and Ra’s Al Ghul are obviously Batman’s two archenemies (the Joker is more prominent,, recurring and personal, but Ghul is more dangerous).
-Catwoman and The Penguin aren’t really important at all in this continuity, whilst the Riddler is a very, very minor villain.
+In the DCAU the Joker and Ra’s Al Ghul are Batman’s two archenemies (the Joker is more prominent,, recurring and personal, but Ghul is more dangerous).
+Catwoman and The Penguin in contrast to Adam West aren’t really important at all in this continuity, whilst the Riddler is a very, very minor villain.
 Two Face is also more prominent in Batman TAS, though not in other DCAU adaptations

 In the Burton film series its once again the Joker who is Batman’s archenemy (as he murdered his parents.)

 In the Nolan film series it is Ra’s Al Ghul, Bane and The Joker.
 Ghul is the grand mastermind behind the League of Assassins and responsible for the creation of most of the other villains in the series like the Scarecrow, Talia and Bane.
 The Joker however inflicts the worst tragedy on Batman, the murder of Rachel, whilst Bane is the most dangerous and much like his comic book counterpart brings the caped crusader to his knees.

 Finally in Gotham the Penguin, the Riddler and Doctor Hugo Strange are the most prominent villains.